jamcarbon/PolkadotNode_AWS/README.md

-# Deploy a Polkadot Node on AWS (Ubuntu Server EC2) using Cloudformation and Docker.
+# Deploy a Polkadot Full Node on AWS (Ubuntu Server EC2) using Cloudformation and Docker in less than 5 minutes.

 Prerequisites